todd-fritz/APP-student-grouping-tool/README.md

-<<<<<<< HEAD
 inBloom-student-grouping-tool
 =========================
 What is it?
 -----------

-The Student Data aquisition calculator is a .Net and AJAX based tool that allows inBloom users to perform criteria based searches on student data.
+The Student grouping tool is a .Net and AJAX based tool that allows teachers to arrange students in to groups using the inBloom datastore as a backend.

 The Latest Version
 ------------------